doselect/docs.doselect.com/source/index.html.md

 Error Code | Meaning | Description
 ---------- | ------- | -----------
 400 | Bad Request | Your request is not in an accepted format.
-401 | Unauthorized | Your API key and secret is wrong/missing.
+401 | Unauthorized | Your API key and/or secret is wrong or missing.
-403 | Forbidden | The resource requested is not associated with you.
+403 | Forbidden | The requested resource is not accessible to you.
 404 | Not Found | The specified resource could not be found.
-405 | Method Not Allowed | You tried to access a resource with an invalid method.
+405 | Method Not Allowed | You are trying to access the resource using an invalid method.
 500 | Internal Server Error | We had a problem with our server.
 Try again later.
 503 | Service Unavailable | We're temporarily offline for maintenance.
 Please try again later.

 # Pagination
-All top-level API resources have support for bulk fetches via "list" API methods.
-These list API methods share a common structure, taking at least these two parameters: `limit` and `offset`.
+All reliable API resources provide support for bulk fetches using the "list" API methods.
+These list API methods share a common structure and usually take (at least) these two parameters: limit and offset.

-We use limit-offset based pagination with a default page size of 100.
+Our API uses the limit-offset based pagination with a default page size of 100.

 # Metadata
-All top-level API resources have support for bulk fetches via "list" API methods.
-These will have a meta key in the response json.
+All reliable API resources provide support for bulk fetches using the "list" API methods.
+These methods contain a `meta` key in the response Json object.

-The actual resource data will be associated with the key `objects` in the response dictionary.
+The resource data will be returned in the key `objects` of the response dictionary.

 ```json
 {